 There is nothing like starting your day on a nutritious meal.
 It helps replenish your glucose stores in the morning, which helps stabilize your insulin levels.

 Avoid the drive-through and opt for homemade breakfast instead.
-A protein and good fats combo (for e.g. eggs and avocado) constitutes healthy.
+A protein and good fats combo (for e.g. eggs and avocado) constitute healthy.
 Here are a few more ideas to get you started.

-If you are one of those who don’t have the appetite in the morning, try a healthy smoothie or liquid shake.
+If you are one of those who doesn’t have the appetite in the morning, try a healthy smoothie or liquid shake.

 Opt for natural drinks like fruit juices and smoothies instead!